-We are keen to promote participation in sport.
-As a result, we offer a number of sporting clubs before school, lunchtime and after school which include: football, netball, tag rugby, cross country, tennis, athletics, yoga, rounders, tri-golf, basketball and cricket.
-We are keen to involve as many children as possible in competitions and sports festivals, so we participate in many of the events organised by NFSSP and Applemore Secondary school; this is made possible with our School Minibus.
+We are keen to promote participation in sport and we offer a number of sporting clubs before school, lunchtime and after school.
+We are keen to involve as many children, ensuring focus on engaging the less active and PP children, as possible in competitions and sports festivals, so we participate in many of the events organised by NFSSP; this is made possible with our School Minibus.

 Through delivering our Sport and PE curriculum,